 Ok once again..
 Back to the bathing suits..
 Holy Hannah this writing thing is more fun than I thought it was going to be!

-We arrived in Jamaica, in the early afternoon.
+I arrived in Jamaica, in the early afternoon.
 Almost instantly, once in our gorgeous room, we put on our bathing suits.
 That's right..
 The girl who refused to wear a bathing suit a couple of years ago, was dying to get into her suit!
-I also thank my friend Vicki and Torrid (who makes the best suits ever) for this!
+I also thank Torrid (who makes the best suits ever) for this!

 From that day on, for the next four days, I practically lived in my one piece.
 I felt like a BABE in it. *totally realized on the plane on the way home, that I didn't get a full shot of my one piece..
 Guess I'll have to do that this summer! *

 Ok.
 So.
 I was itching to put on my new two piece.
 I was scared...
 But excited.
 Now, since I got the suit and posted the photos of it, I have heard comments such as "It's more like a dress" "It's not really a bikini" and yes it's true.
 It does cover more than your average bikini does.
 But dude...
 This is one big ass step for this girl..
 A bathing suit that is two separate pieces, shows much more than a one piece and shows even a little bit of my belly..BIG PERSONAL STEP for me.
 JEN.

 My first day wearing it I wasn't too sure how to feel.
 I was kinda hoping for some stranger to walk up to me and tell me it looked good..
 I needed validation from someone else.
 I HATE THAT.
 Why..
 I mean why?
 This is a good topic for another blog..
 Totes.
 Because I didn't really get what I thought I needed, I shied away from wearing it again.
 I was scared.